BIRDSgroup/CRED/README.md

 -> data_augmentation.ipynb: This file contains the code for augmenting the data

+-> error_analysis.ipynb: This file contains the code for analyzing the errors and compare errors of CRED-trained SVM, MMedLlama-3, Phi-4

 -> hyperparameter_tuning.ipynb: This file contains the code for tuning the hyperparameters for all the models

 -> interpretation_code.py: This file contains the code for calculating the interpretation score.